Skip to main content

 The IAP map is used by operations staff to display field assignments, crew instructions, and division safety concerns at operational briefings and breakout meetings.
 IAP maps are typically at 1:24,000 scale and either printed small enough to be carried into the field or produced digitally for use on a mobile device.
 An incident may fit on one page or tiled across multiple pages (Multi-Page IAP Map).

-The IAP map is a required part of the Incident Action Plan.
+The IAP map is a component of the Incident Action Plan.

 Target Audience